Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by

 \be{ where the matrix element is normalized to the unit cell, and $N_c$ counts the unit cells in the sample.
+In our notation we have assumed a metal with a single band crossing the Fermi energy (containing both electrons and holes) and thus suppressed the band index.
+However, it is possible to extend the theory to a metal with multiple bands or even to a semimetal or small-gap semiconductor where electrons and holes reside in different bands.
 Both momentum and energy conservation must be satisfied in electron phonon scattering.
 Hence the crystal momentum of the phonon is $q = k - k'$.
 The energy of the phonon branch $\omega_q$ must match the energy difference between initial and final state of the electron, $\hbar \omega_q = \varepsilon_{k'} - \varepsilon_{k}$.
 The scattering kernel $S(k,k')$ is defined\cite{Allan87,LiZh08} as

-The first term describes both absorption of a photon by an electron and induced emission of phonons, and hence is proportional to the number $n_{\omega_q}(t)$ of phonons present at any instant in time.
+The first term describes both absorption of a phonon by an electron and induced emission of phonons, and hence is proportional to the number $n_{\omega_q}(t)$ of phonons present at any instant in time.
 The second term describes spontaneous emission.
 This process requires electronic occupation of the state with quantum number $k'$, and a 'hole' in state $k$, i.e., the final electronic state must be unoccupied.